 This section of the Identify that Plant website acknowledges the growing interest in foraging for plants — whether for medicinal plants, edible wild plants, or plants with practical uses (for clothing, dyes, rope, basketry, fire-making, etc.).

 To be included on this resource list, the information needs to be accurate, useful and credible.
 A key component of foraging — particularly for edible or medicinal plants — is the ability to accurately identify a plant.
 We know the potential dangers and risks of mis-identification.
-(There is an on-line course available through Identify that Plant which thoroughly teaches plant identification skills.
-The course is called “How to Identify Wildflowers” and is applicable to learning how to identify foraged plants.)

 Within each section below, the authors and creators are listed in alphabetical order.
 By clicking on their name, you will be taken to another page for that individual.
 Each author page includes the following: